Shyp/rickover/README.md

 ```

 - `queued_jobs` - The "hot" table, this contains rows that are scheduled to be
 dequeued.
-Should be small so queries are fast.
+Should be small, so queries are fast.

 ```
                    Table "public.queued_jobs"